-In October, the Company announced that the FDA, in response to a request from the U.S. Centers for Disease Control and Prevention, has issued an EUA for the investigational antiviral drug intravenous (i.v.) peramivir in certain adult and pediatric patients with confirmed or suspected 2009 H1N1 influenza infection who are admitted to a hospital.
-Specifically, i.v. peramivir is authorized only for hospitalized adult and pediatric patients for whom therapy with an i.v. drug is clinically appropriate, based on specific reasons
+In October 2009, the U.S. Food and Drug Administration ("FDA"), in response to a request from the U.S. Centers for Disease Control and Prevention, issued an EUA permitting the use of i.v. peramivir in hospitalized adult and pediatric patients with confirmed or suspected 2009 H1N1 influenza infection who have not responded to oral or inhaled antivirals or in whom oral or inhaled antiviral therapy is not feasible, and in adult patients for whom therapy with an i.v. drug is judged clinically appropriate due to other circumstances.